 So, give it a chance.
 See how it develops.
 Enjoy the friendship and dating the person for a while before you throw in the towel.

 8. Being stuck on the same selection criteria as when you were in your 20t’s

 You did your best to find the right partner for your marriage when you were young.
 You two seemed like the perfect pair and everyone wondered why you divorced.
 Usually, when we are getting married the first time when we are young, we rely on specific criteria.
 We want to find a compatible partner, and we look into his education, job, looks, cultural background, etc. These are very important aspects, but it’s evident that we may not be a good match in spite of all these aspects aligning well.

-At this point of your life, what matters is that you can have good supportive friendship and that you can enjoy a lot of time spending together.
+At this point in your life, what matters is that you can have a good supportive friendship and that you can enjoy spending a lot of time together.
 This discussion goes back to healing process where you determine what works for you at this time of life.
 You’ve changed who you are, and you will not have the same values in life.
 Even if your new partner is not on the same academic level as you are, you two may be able to have the most interesting stimulating conversations and a great emotional connection.

-Avoid these dating mistakes if you want to have successful dating life after divorce.
+Avoid these dating mistakes if you want to have a successful dating life after divorce.
 Start with healing, and when you are emotionally ready to date, enjoy the process of dating without too serious agenda.
 Go get to know people and have fun!